-T3 is responsible for helping your hair to grow, for providing you with energy, for helping you lose weight, for lifting your mood, for increasing your heart rate, for managing your cholesterol and so on.
+T3 is responsible for helping your hair to grow, providing you with energy, helping you lose weight, lifting your mood, increasing your heart rate, managing your cholesterol, and so on.

 All of these benefits come from the effects of T3 on the cell.

 How do you end up with low T3?

 Well, if we go back to the two main ways that we know your body produces T3 we can reverse engineer what can cause low T3.

 #1.
 Your thyroid gland isn’t producing ENOUGH of it.